Recent Scam Alert:

 For Dublin City Public Participation Network news and event guide click here

 Minister of State, for Community Development, Integration and Charities, Joe O’Brien has launched a public consultation to inform the development of a national strategy for migrant integration.
-The closing date for a submission to this strategy is 30 November, and you can read more about the strategy here.
+The closing date for a submission to this strategy was 30 November 2023, and you can read more about the strategy here

 To download Information leaflet for groups and residents' associations who want to volunteer in partnership with Dublin City Council please click here